Venafi/terraform-provider-venafi/examples/f5_example/README.md

     }
     ```

-3. Set your F5 BIG_IP resources as it gets the content from the _venafi_certificate_ resource:
+3. Set your F5 BIG-IP resources as it gets the content from the _venafi_certificate_ resource:
     ```
     resource "bigip_ssl_key" "my_key" {
         name      = "${local.asset_name}.key"